-A natural mortality rate of 0.3 is assumed for Gulf of Alaska Atka mackerel based on Aleutian Islands Atka mackerel (Lowe et al. 2006).
+A natural mortality rate of 0.3 is assumed for Gulf of Alaska Atka mackerel based on analyses of natural mortality for Aleutian Islands Atka mackerel.
+The value of 0.3 was calculated with the method of Hoenig (1983) and is described in Lowe et al. (2009).